JTZ18/mlops-assignment-3/Readme.md

 The second part of the assignment `assignment_03-Part2.ipynb` contains our solution to trying different methods to improve the quality of RAG answers.
 Here's what we did:

 1. **Web Scraping**: We scraped all related links to `https://www.sutd.edu.sg`.
 This gave us a total of 7036 links, which can be found in the file `crawled_links/sutd_full_url.txt`.
     - We used the following packages to perform our web crawling `scrapy` and `extruct`.
-The code for the crawler can be found in the `SUTD-crawler` folder.
+The code for the crawler can be found in the `SUTD-crawler` directory.
     - We used the following command inside `SUTD-crawler` -
         ```
         pip install -r requirements-scrapy.txt